 Informal coordination was conducted with Michael Lyons of the LARWQCB.
-He indicated that the LARWQCB issued a joint CWA Section 401 Water Quality Certification to the USACE and LAHD for the Channel Deepening Project Final SEIS/EIR (2000), therefore, it is appropriate to amend the existing Section 401 Water Quality Certification (WQC).
-The USACE and LAHD will jointly requested an amendment of the Section 401 Water Quality Certification WQC with this the Draft SEIS/SEIR.
+He indicated that the LARWQCB issued a joint CWA Section 401 Water Quality Certification to the USACE and LAHD for the Channel Deepening Project Final SEIS/EIR (2000), therefore, it is appropriate to amend the existing Section 401 Water Quality Certification.
+The USACE and LAHD will jointly request an amendment of the Section 401 Water Quality Certification with this Draft SEIS/SEIR.